Kepler Capital Markets Analysts Give Deutsche EuroShop (ETR:DEQ) a €26.00 Price Target

-Kepler Capital Markets set a €26.00 ($30.23) target price on Deutsche EuroShop (ETR:DEQ) in a research note published on Friday morning, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Kepler Capital Markets set a €26.00 ($30.23) target price on Deutsche EuroShop (ETR:DEQ) in a research note released on Friday morning, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 Deutsche EuroShop is Germany's only public company, that invests solely in shopping centers in prime locations.
 The Company currently has equity interests in 21 European shopping centers in Germany, Austria, Czech Republic, Hungary and Poland.
 The market value of these shopping centers, which are predominantly in city center locations, amounts to 5.1 billion.